 Period Costume Designer for TV and Film, Graham has been involved with the Britannia Panopticon Music Hall for over 20 years since Judith Bowers set up The Friends of The Britannia Panopticon in 1997.
 His work gives him connections to many performers and Arts Practitioners some of whom have visited and enjoyed the unique atmosphere of the Britannia Panopticon Music Hall.
 As a volunteer he has been closely involved in the building over the years organising Summer re-creations of Music Hall.
 He has also been involved with the yearly Doors Open Days events putting on displays of period Costume from his own collection.

 Hospitality and Facilities Manager at Community Central Halls in Maryhill, Glasgow Chris is a dedicated arts administrator and project manager with over 10 years management experience in the Scottish Arts sector which includes working as Box Office Manager at The Arches for six years.

 Freelance General Manager and Producer for theatre.
-Anne has had the had the pleasure of working with Dundee Rep Theatre, The Traverse, Unigram Theatrical, Cork Opera House and the major producing and presenting theatres across Scotland.
+Anne has had the pleasure of working with Dundee Rep Theatre, The Traverse, Unigram Theatrical, Cork Opera House and the major producing and presenting theatres across Scotland.
 With over 27 years of working in theatre Anne has had various roles and freelance contracts, from Box Office Management to Sales and Marketing to General Manager, in major organisations across the UK including the RSC, Festival City Theatres (now Capital Theatres), Music and Lyrics, Wales Millennium Centre and Aberdeen Performing Arts.
 Anne is thrilled to be able to participate in the journey to preserve the Panopticon.

 Head of Communications at the National Theatre of Scotland, having worked for the organisation for 14 years.
 She has worked in theatre in the UK over the last 29 years as a publicist, promoter and producer in theatre and for participatory arts projects.
 She has previously worked as a freelance PR consultant, as a press officer for the other National Theatre, as the co-director of the Red Room, an award-winning new writing theatre company in London and as one of the directors of Room for Revue, a women’s community theatre co-operative in Manchester.